- Find a Trail

 - My TrailLink

 - Get Involved

 The Boise River Greenbelt follows its namesake river among towering trees, connecting downtown Boise with neighborhoods and the business district.
-Leading out of the city both north and south, the trail connects suburbs with parks and the Lucky Peak State Recreation Area.
+Leading out of the city both north-west and south-east, the trail connects suburbs with parks and the Lucky Peak State Recreation Area.

 The 46-mile trail is one of the area's most popular for its scenic views, wildlife and access to popular parks and recreation sites.
 In addition it provides a non-motorized corridor for commuters and passes by the university campus.

 Most of the trail is paved except for a 1.5-mile section from Barber Park downstream.
 In Eagle, a new bike-ped bridge was constructed across the Boise River, connecting two sides of the trail.

 Access the Boise River Greenbelt from numerous places, including the following parks: